ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 ```

 ## 3. An object containing multiple argument groups
-Let us think of an example where we have a function that calculates a person's age by using their birth date, and then prints out a set of useful values about the person in question.
+Let us think of an example where we have a function that calculates a person's age by using their birth date and then prints out a set of useful values about the person in question.

 We can first abstract a person by using an object: